 Advice No. 5: Volunteer

-Nothing helps to get you out of your own neurotic head space and self-pity/self-loathing than doing some volunteer work.
+Nothing helps to get you out of your own neurotic head space and the self-pity/self-loathing cycle than doing some volunteer work.

 A dose of perspective is like a spoonful of sugar when you are reminded that there are much worse circumstances in the world than what you’re going through.
 Plus, helping others always makes you feel warm and fuzzy inside.